-The Chairman, with the approval of the Council, may enter into liaison arrangements with federal agencies or other organizations that do not have voting members of the Conference.
+The Chairman, with the approval of the Council, may enter into liaison arrangements with federal agencies, congressional committees, and other organizations that do not have voting members of the Conference.
 Agencies or organizations so designated appoint their liaison representative.
 Liaison representatives serve no fixed term.
+Currently, ACUS maintains liaison relationships with several congressional committees.